 - Carry a spray bottle filled with clean water to help you cope in case of flare-ups.

 What to do if you are cooking a frozen burger

 If you are cooking a frozen burger, you are bringing the temperature up to a safe serving temperature from below freezing.
-As the burgers cook, a dome may form in the middle because the outer edges compress as a result of being cooked.
-Here are steps you can do:
+As the burgers cook, a dome may form in the middle because the outer edges compress from being cooked.
+Here are the steps you can take: